protontypes/open-sustainable-technology/README.md

 - [venco.py](https://gitlab.com/dlr-ve/esy/vencopy/vencopy) - A data processing tool offering demand and flexibility profiles for future electric vehicle fleets in an aggregated manner.

 ### Production and Industry

+> **What?** The energy used by manufacturing, processing, and industrial activities to produce goods and materials, including energy for machinery, pumps, motors, and chemical processes.

+> **How?** These tools help simulate and optimize the energy efficiency of current and alternative industrial processes, and facilitate fuel switching scenarios.

 - [btp-ai-sustainability-bootcamp](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp) - Showcasing SAP partners how to add Intelligence and Sustainability into your industry cloud solutions on SAP Business Technology Platform.
 - [AMO-Tools-Desktop](https://github.com/ORNL-AMO/AMO-Tools-Desktop) -  An energy efficiency calculation application for use with industrial equipment such as pumps, furnaces, fans, and motors, as well as for industrial systems such as steam.
 - [Industry Energy Tool](https://github.com/NREL/Industry-Energy-Tool) - A calculator developed by NREL for projecting energy efficiency and fuel switching scenarios for the U.S. industrial sector energy use and emissions at the Census Region and county-level.